 - 9.1 Campfires are sources of human burns, tent fires and smoke pollution. - 9.2 Communal fires may be a safer option. - 9.3 If campfires are allowed, provide, on site, the sale of chopped wood and charcoal.
-This could prevent the destruction of surrounding natural vegetation. - 9.4 The burning of substances that produce noxious fumes e.g., plastic must be prevented. - 9.5 Fire services at campsites must include: - The presence of trained fire marshals.
-1. - Fire points where a fire alarm may be initiated.
-The availability of buckets and water at this point must be considered.
-An adequate provision of fire extinguishers.
-2.

-- For large events, the provision of fire trucks.
-4.
+This could prevent the destruction of surrounding natural vegetation. - 9.4 The burning of substances that produce noxious fumes e.g., plastic must be prevented. - 9.5 Fire services at campsites must include: - 1.
+The presence of trained fire marshals. - 2.
+Fire points where a fire alarm may be initiated.
+The availability of buckets and water at this point must be considered. - point must be considered.
+An adequate provision of fire extinguishers. - 4.
+For large events, the provision of fire trucks.